Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/android_user_guide.rst

 - Tap and drag to pan around the map
 - Pinch to zoom in or out

-You’ll also notice a small black square at the center of the screen (see image below).
+You’ll also notice a small black crosshair at the center of the screen (see image below).
 This is the app cursor, which helps you select barrier points on the map.
 To select a barrier, simply drag the map until the cursor aligns with the barrier of interest.

 .. figure:: img/android_inset_map.png
     :align: center
-    :width: 40%
+    :width: 20%

 Once the cursor is aligned with a barrier point, a information box will appear at the bottom of the screen.
 This box displays the barrier ID, structure type, and passability status, along with an ‘Update Information’ button.